-Lead and Copper Rule The Lead and Copper Rule protects the public health by minimizing lead and copper levels in drinking water, primarily by reducing water corrosivity.
-Lead and copper experience of the copper of the c
+Lead and Copper Rule

+The Lead and Copper Rule protects the public health by minimizing lead and copper levels in drinking water, primarily by reducing water corrosivity.
+Lead and copper enter drinking water mainly from corrosion of lead and copper containing plumbing materials.

-Violation Type Violation Begin Violation End Violation Explanation FOLLOW-UP OR ROUTINE TAP M/R (LCR) 10/01/2022 2022 We failed to test our drinking water for the contaminant and period indicated.
-Because of this failure, we cannot be sure of the quality of our drinking water during the period indicated.
+Violation Type Violation Begin Violation End Violation Explanation FOLLOW-UP OR ROUTINE TAP M/R (LCR) 10/01/2022 2023 We failed to test our drinking water for the contaminant and period indicated.
+Because of this FOLLOW-OF OR ROOTINE TAP MIR (LOR) 10/01/2022 2023 failure, we cannot be sure of the quality of our drinking water during the period indicated.